jekyll/jekyll/docs/_docs/installation/macos.md

 # If you're using Bash
 echo 'export PATH="/usr/local/opt/ruby/bin:$PATH"' >> ~/.bash_profile

 # Unsure which shell you are using?
-Try
+Type
 echo $SHELL
 ```